f5devcentral/f5-agility-labs-cert/docs/class2/modules/module05.rst

 Lab 5: Support and Troubleshooting
 ==================================

-In this lab you will review your BIG-IP using iHealth and perform some basic troubleshooting commands
+In this lab you will review basic troubleshooting commands on the BIG-IP

 Objective: